 Use AmazonPayments.com‘s AmazonWebPay to send money to other AmazonWebPay account holders using a credit card.
 Send up to $1,000 in a calendar month with no fees.
 Choose “Goods & Services” and it will not be a cash advance.
-They even suggest using it for “paying your babysitter”.
+Amazon even suggests using it for “paying your babysitter”.
 Heck, I say use it for paying your rent!
 Here is more AmazonWebPay info.

 Why would you want to do this?
 If you are like me and make a lot of money every year using a no fee cash back credit card, or need to reach a spending requirement to get airline bonus miles or rewards points (click on those links to read how I do it) – this will help you achieve those goals.